zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 Second, `delta/refs/heads/master` is updated to point at the `14` commit.

-Third, `alpha/.git/refs/remotes/delta/master` is set to point at the `14` commit.
-This means `alpha` has an up-to-date record of the state of `delta`.
+Third, `alpha/.git/refs/remotes/delta/master` is set to point at the `14` commit. `alpha` has an up-to-date record of the state of `delta`.

 ![`14` commit pushed from `alpha` to `delta`](/images/git-from-the-inside-out/32-14-pushed-to-delta.png)
 <div class="image-caption">`14` commit pushed from `alpha` to `delta`</div>